trinerye/language_analytics_2024/assignment_2/readme.md

 - Also, the script does not plot the loss curve, which makes it hard to check if the classifiers are overfitting or underfitting on the training data.

+## Code Carbon

+Please ignore the code related to ``Code Carbon``, as it is part of another assignment and, therefore, unnecessary to reproduce this project.

+*For more information about this project's environmental impact, see [assignment_5](../assignment_5/readme.md).*